Can you compost cheese

 Conclusion

-Composting cheese and dairy products are something most people will avoid adding to their pile.
+Composting cheese and dairy products is something most people will avoid adding to their pile.
 This is because of the unpleasant smell and pest infestation when you compost dairy products.
 However, you can avoid this if you compost your cheese and other dairy products.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.